suyogpatil/python-flask-mongodb/cloud-deployment/README.md

 kubectl get all -n birthday-mongodb

-# For cloud deployment I have already pushed image to suyogpatil36/birthday-app and updated `kubernetes/k8s-cloud-app.yml` so you can skip docker build and push image part
+# For cloud deployment I have already pushed image to `suyogpatil36/birthday-app` and updated `kubernetes/k8s-cloud-app.yml` so you can skip below docker build and push image part.If you want to use your own docker repo image then follow below steps
     # Build image
     docker build -t birthday-app ../docker/
     # Push image to public docker repo